FxSchrauber/User-effects-subcategories-changed/Remote_control/Effect_descriptions/README_RC3001_Cyclic_Remote_LW14_5.md

 ### Update (newest first):
 29 Nov 2018 by LW user schrauber: Changed subcategory from "Remote Control" to "Remote control".
 19 Nov 2018 by LW user schrauber: Changed effect name

 10 Nov 2018 by LW user schrauber:
-Simplification of the effect settings
+Simplification of the effect settings.
 Interval setting is now switchable between frames and seconds.
 Reduction of GPU load.
 The quality of the signal transmission should now be independent of the GPU/OS.

 3. May 2018 by LW user schrauber:
 Unnecessary sampler settings removed.
 Subcategory defined, effect description and other data relevant to the user repository added.

 18 Feb 2017 by LW user schrauber:
 Status level of the blue transmission channel updated (standardization with the other remote control effects)